benpages/netlify_starter_site/src/blog/portable-ice-baths.md

 Ice Pod recommends adding anywhere between 15 and 40 lbs of ice (7-18kg) to the tub per session.
 So start with 15 lbs (7 kg), let the water cool down, measure the temperature, and add more ice if needed.

-### How often do you change the water?

-Replace the water in your tub every 3 to 5 sessions and clean thoroughly before refilling.

-If you want to change the water less often, add epsom salt to your bath (about 1 lb or 0.5kg per tub).
-This will allow you to keep your water clean.

-If you use salt, you can replace the water every 2 to 4 weeks.
-Do not use table salt or other types of chloride salts.

-### How do I clean and maintain an ice bath?

-Before you use your ice bath for the first time, make sure to properly wash it with soap and water.

-Do not use bleach or other chemical products - they may damage your tub’s isolating and waterproofing properties.

 ### How long should you stay in an ice bath?

 Stay in the ice bath for 2-3 minutes.